 Christian helped develop Octavio Solis' Lydia under the direction of frequent collaborator Juliette Carrillo.
 He was a member of the original cast at Denver Center and its subsequent production at Yale Repertory Theater.
 The critically-acclaimed productions garnered multiple awards along the way for its writer, the director and the actors.

 Christian then spent a couple of years as a member of classical acting companies at Oregon Shakespeare Festival and Utah Shakespeare Festival.
-In Oregon, he appeared as Bingley in Pride & Prejudice and Sebastian in Twelfth Night (directed by Tony Winner Darko Tresnjak).
-A year later, during Utah's 50th Anniversary Season, he played Clarence in Richard III as well as Romeo in Romeo & Juliet, a career highlight.
+In Oregon, he appeared as Bingley in Pride & Prejudice and Sebastian in Twelfth Night (directed by Tony winner Darko Tresnjak).
+A year later, during Utah's 50th Anniversary Season, he played Romeo in Romeo & Juliet, a career highlight.

 Along the way, Christian has also appeared in several independent films.
 Most notably, he worked with Oscar winning writer-director Martin McDonagh in Seven Psychopaths (BAFTA nomination Best British Film).
 He also appears in Blumhouse Production's Best Night Ever as well as Bosco's Guitar, a memorable short film depicting a real-life story of heroism in central Africa.

-Christian studied Advertising and Journalism at the University of North Carolina, Chapel Hill and earned an MFA in Acting from UCLA's School of Theater, Film and Television, where he was the recipient of the George Burns Fellowship in Comedy.
+Christian studied Journalism and Media at the University of North Carolina, Chapel Hill and earned an MFA in Acting from UCLA's School of Theater, Film and Television, where he was the recipient of the George Burns Fellowship in Comedy.

 He was born in Guatemala City.